 “It is a personal haven.
 What is your personal haven from solving crimes?
 Do you run, swim, work out at a club?”

 It was odd to Reggie that they didn’t talk about personal things.
 Would she laugh when he confessed that he liked putting together model airplanes?
-Often when his mind was cluttered with facts about a case he would mentally go inside a recent project and turn the plane around to see how the pieces would fit.
+He liked it as much now as when he was a boy.
+Often when his mind was cluttered with facts about a case, he would mentally go inside a recent project and turn the plane around in his head to see how it would fit together.

 “Really?”
-She paused, thinking.
+She paused.
 “Why are you drawn to that?”

-The ferry was coming into the dock and Reggie searched his pocket for the police pass to show at the the booth.
+The ferry was coming into the dock and Reggie readied his police badge to show at the the booth.

 “Where shall we go first?”
 Reggie was expecting that they would go back to the victim’s house to do a second search.
 Stevie recommended a closer stop.
 “According to Judith’s contacts, Mrs. Taylor and her son live right off the main highway in town.
 Let’s do another interview before we go back to Judith’s house.”

 Reggie slowed the car looking for the address.
-The street was tree lined and quiet.
-A mailbox with black and white notes gave away the correct destination.
-Mrs. Taylor’s house was small and older but neat and tidy.
-They parked in a turn-around driveway.
-As they approached the front door, small metal musical notes danced along the front of the house, just under there large wooden house numbers.
+The street was lined with large trees and over hanging branches.
+It seemed quiet.
+A mailbox with black and white music notes gave away the correct destination.

 “Hello?”
 Mrs.Taylor opened the door with surprise.

 “Mrs.Taylor?
-Detectives Watts and Dangerfield.
+Detectives Dangerfield and Watts.
 Could we come in and ask you some more questions about Judith Whitesides?”

 “Please, call me Linda.
-I’ve been taking lessons for the last year.
-Judith has much to offer as a teacher of classical music.
-You see I’m a piano teacher, as well.
+Yes, I’ve been taking lessons for the last year.
+Judith had much to offer as a teacher of classical music.
+I’m a piano teacher, too.
 She really opened my understanding of Bach and Liszt.”

 “Not really.”
 Linda laughed.
-“Judith attracted older and adult students which is why I started my son with her.
+“Judith attracted more advanced students and some adults which is why I started my son with her.
 Judith had a master’s degree in piano pedagogy and supported my desire to continue my own education.”
 Sudden tears glistened in Linda’s eyes.
 “I will miss her tutoring very much.
 She was inspiring and maddening at the same time.
-Sometimes she seemed pretentious when she talked about her teaching lineage but I enjoyed her love of music.”
+Sometimes she seemed pretentious when she talked about her teaching lineage but I enjoyed her vast knowledge and love of music.”

-"Her teacher’s teacher’s teacher’s teacher was taught by Franz Liszt.
-Who in turn was taught by Carl Czerny, and Czerny was taught by Beethoven.
+"Her teacher’s, teacher’s, teacher’s, teacher was taught by Franz Liszt, who in turn was taught by Carl Czerny, and Czerny was taught by Beethoven.
 I’m dropping a lot of big names here aren’t I?”
-Linda stopped to see if her rambling was of any interest.
+Linda stopped talking suddenly.

 “I’m following.”
 Stevie encouraged her to go on.